CrossCare 2.0

 CrossCare 2.0 is a large-scale European program in which eight Flemish and Dutch care living labs provide financial and substantive support for the development of new care innovations in Flanders and the Netherlands.

-This project is made possible by the support of Interreg Flanders-Netherlands and VLAIO - Flanders Innovation & Entrepreneurship.
+This project is made possible by the support of Interreg Flanders-Netherlands, VLAIO - Flanders Innovation & Entrepreneurship and Province of East Flanders.

 Odisee provides within CrossCare 2.0 the impact measurement and evaluation of care innovation trajectories, the care trial garden service and the global CrossCare 2.0 trajectory.
 We want to strive for a more scientific and substantiated way to map the potential and effective impact of care innovations.
 Evidence-based measurement tools will be used to quantify, assess and compare their intended and ultimately realized impact.
 We take into account relevant parameters at the economic, social and ecological levels.
 Meet the problem definition around which this project is set up and how we will work on it with 8 different partners from Flanders and the Netherlands over the next two years.